pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

     :width: 500px
     :align: center

+You need the clock line and a data line.

+Initially you might think that you could just keep a timer and skip the clock line.
+But if you had 100 1's in a row, your timer might get off and you'd read 99 1's instead.
+Or if you just wanted to send a bunch of 0's, well, that's just the same as not being connected at all.
+A clock will allow you to make this work.

 You should set the LEDs off to begin with.
 You may need a separate program to make sure the LEDs start in that state.